Ricette di Sicilia

 - 8

-Serve topped with extra broccoli florets, potato pieces and a final twist of black pepper.
+Serve the pasta topped with the remaining broccoli florets and potato pieces, finishing with a good grind of black pepper.

 💡 Tips and Variations